metosin/spec-tools/README.md

 ## Swagger2 Integration

-A standalone converter for Specs to Swagger2 (JSON) Schemas.
+A converter from Specs to Swagger2 (JSON) Schemas.
 Can be used as standalone but will be later available as [ring-swagger](https://clojars.org/metosin/ring-swagger) module.
 See https://github.com/metosin/ring-swagger/issues/95.

 ```clj
 (require '[spec-tools.swagger.core :as swagger])